Made with

 Diagrams mean nothing

-If you have enough of talent and time to write a simple and clear text, you won’t need a single piece of diagram then.
+If you have enough talent and time to write a simple and clear text, you won’t need a single piece of diagram then.
 If you don’t, try at least to use it better.

 Diagrams mean nothing

-First is a second dimension
+First is a Second Dimension

 Diagrams mean nothing